jimbobding/seasons/TESTING.md

 5. As a Returning Visitor, I want to be able to place subscriptions into my cart.

 #### Test
-- Go to subscriptions page and view the prices of the subscriptions.
+- Go to the subscriptions page and view the prices of the subscriptions.
-- Look through the information on the subscription page to see if it dispalys what the usr would need.
+- Look through the information on the subscription page to see if it displays what the user would need.
-- Place the subscriptions object itno the cart.
+- Place the subscriptions object into the cart.
-- Place multiple subscription into the cart.
+- Place multiple subscriptions into the cart.

 #### Results
 - Navigating to the subscriptions can be done by using the navbar or through a CTA on the about section.
-- The subscription page has images and text realting to each season of the year.
+- The subscription page has images and text relating to each season of the year.
 Each season has a CTA which takes the user to the season detail page.
-- The subscription detail page has a hero image which dispalys the name of the season and the months that fall in to that season underneath, the months of the year are aso dispayed in the blurnb of the page along with the fruits and vegetables in season for that season.
+- The subscription detail page has a hero image which displays the name of the season and the months that fall into that season underneath, the months of the year are also displayed in the blurb of the page along with the fruits and vegetables in season for that season.
-- The subscription detail card displays the price of the subscription fr the seson as well as th ebek down of the price per week it will cost.
+- The subscription detail card displays the price of the subscription fr the season as well as the break down of the price per week it will cost.

 #### Bugs
 - User is unable to place subscription into the cart.

 #### Fixes
-- Am urrently resolving this issue
+- Am currently resolving this issue

+- **User Story**
+3. As a Frequent User, I want to be able to view the past orders I have made on the site.

+#### Test
+- Sign in on a registered account and place an order.
+- on the same account sign out

 [Back to README](https://github.com/jimbobding/seasons/blob/master/README.md)

-    1. Once a user has registered with the site, they have the option to save their details when they originally input them whilst placing an order.
-3. As a Returning Visitor, I want to be able to look through the subscriptions and learn if it is better value to subscribe.
-    1. In the subscriptions detail page the subscriptions card display the price of the subscriptions whilst also displaying the price per box value they are receiving.
-4. As a Returning Visitor, I want to be able to look through the subscriptions and learn what produce is in season in particular times of the year.
-    1. All of the seasonal produce is displayed in the subscription detail page.
-All produce related to a certain season is in within that season's page which can be accessed by a CTA.
-    2. The months of that season are also provided within the subscription detail page.

     1. The profile page has a change information CTA at the bottom of the page, that allows the user to edit each line of their delivery information.
-3. As a Frequent User, I want to be able to view the past orders I have made on the site.

     1. Within the profile page the user can view all past orders as long as they are registered with the site.
 4. As a Frequent User, I want to be able to easily and safely exit the app.
     1. The user can easily enter the account tab and log out of the site.
 This will end their session.